Nature of Spinons in 1D Spin Chains

-We then demonstrate that a domain wall propagating through a N\'eel state is very different from a spinon, invalidating the canonical but naive picture of Fig.~\ref{cartoon1}(b).
-This is because the N\'eel state is a simple product state without entanglement between spins, whereas the true ground state of the AF Heisenberg chain is highly entangled~\cite{PhysRevLett.90.227902,Sato_2006,XXX_density_matrix,10.21468/SciPostPhys.8.3.046,PhysRevA.102.042206} and this entanglement turns out to play the pivotal role in determining the support of the spinon’s dispersion.
-Remarkably, we find that a good approximation of the spinon's dispersion is obtained once we replace the true AF ground state with the simplest valence-bond solid.
-This reveals that the spinon of the 1D Heisenberg model can be regarded as a single spin flowing through the minimally-entangled valence-bond state, cf. Fig.~\ref{cartoon1}(c).
+We then move to the main results of this Letter.
+We first demonstrate that a domain wall propagating through a N\'eel state is qualitatively different from a spinon, invalidating the popular naive picture of Fig.~\ref{cartoon1}(b).
+Remarkably, we find a good approximation of the spinon if we replace the true AF ground state with the simplest valence-bond solid.
+This result is due to entanglement, which is a characteristic feature both of the Heisenberg spin chain ground state~\cite{PhysRevLett.90.227902,Sato_2006,XXX_density_matrix,10.21468/SciPostPhys.8.3.046,PhysRevA.102.042206} {\it and} of the valence-bond solid~\cite{Alet2007} and which is absent in the N\'eel state.
+Altogether, this enables us to draw the following intuitive explanation of the key spinon properties: (i) the limited support of the spinon dispersion stems from entangled fluctuating spins leading to destructive interference of the spinon wave for $|q|>\pi/2$; (ii) the low-energy linear dispersion arises {\it both} because of (i) {\it and} because a single spin can hop between adjacent sites in the valence-bond state, cf. Fig.~\ref{cartoon1}(c).

 \emph{The model:} The Hamiltonian of the Heisenberg spin chain is~\cite{1931_Bethe_ZP_71,korepin_bogoliubov_izergin_1993}

 where $\vec{\sigma}_j = (\sigma_j^{x}, \sigma_j^{y}, \sigma_j^{z})$ are spin-$\frac{1}{2}$ Pauli matrices acting on the $j$-th site of the chain.
 We assume periodic boundary conditions, $\vec{\sigma}_{L+1} = \vec{\sigma}_1$.
 In the antiferromagnetic case $J>0$ and in the following we set $J=1$.